Dreaming of the Sun: Starting a Herb Garden

 An echinacea flower against a background of sage and thyme

-Growing conditions: Echinacea likes full sun to part shade and, while it does well with plenty of water, will tolerate a drought.
+Growing conditions: Echinacea likes full sun to part shade and, while it does well with plenty of water, it will tolerate a drought.

 How to harvest: Harvest the aerial parts during the summer after flowering, and the roots closer to fall.
+Let the plant grow for about three years before harvesting the roots to ensure they are strong and will make good medicine.

 Yarrow (Achillea millifolium)